Author: admin

 The feeling of joy has never been stronger that my fear of its loss.

-I closed my eyes imagine I’d been at the sea my hole life, opened my eyes.
+imagine I’d been at the sea

 “Mind the Step” is an artist’s attempt to deal with one of the most devastating man-made tragedies of the twentieth century — the Soviet Gulag.
 In contrast to literature, this subject has almost no presence in visual art produced during either the Soviet or post-Soviet period.
 When there were visual records, they largely came from those who passed through the Gulag.
 Whatever the reasons for this jarring lacuna, Russia did not have its own Anselm Kiefer, who could confront his country’s dark past in an artistically powerful way, although the Gulag destroyed several millions of innocent human lives.
 While addressing the subject cannot do enough justice to the atrocities, every attempt to do so is still necessary especially in light of the disturbing rise of Stalinist admirers in contemporary Russia.
 With its somewhat imperative and inviting title, Jari Silomaki’s project “Mind the Step” is one possible way to deal with the tragedy.
 In a personal and empathic way, Silomaki offers a reflection on the catastrophe from the perspective of the neighboring country, Finland, whose people also became victims of the events.
 The artist’s core performative gesture is rather minimalistic in character and symbolically unrealistic in scale: to make one step for each known or unnamed victim lying in mass graves, while visiting the original sites of the massacre.
 The Mind the Step builds on and significantly expands the artist’s previous project, series of photographs “We Are the Revolution” (2006–2013), which is now part of the KIASMA collection.
 The project will employ various documenting media, including video, photography, text and sound, and its different conceptual parts will be presented in Finland and Russia between 2018–2022.
 Andrey Shabanov

-The work varies according to the direction of light and viewing, creating different combinations of color, shape, and gray area.
-The gray areas form an intermediate space – where two elements cancel each other out and appear as one.
-In other words, the grass is always gray on the other side of the fence – regardless of the side.
-The work depicts the contractual concept of a border by means of abstraction.
+The site-specific installation consists of two large-scale glass panes in opposing colours: blue-green and violet.
+Each pane filters the other, creating agrey zone when viewed from either side.
+The work changes according to the direction of light and the viewer’s position, producing shifting combinations of colour, form, and grey areas.
+These grey zones form an intermediate space in which two elements cancel each other out and appear as one.
+In other words, the grass is always grey on the other side of the fence — regardless of which side one occupies.
+Through abstraction, the work addresses the contractual concept of a border.

 “Mind the Step” is an artist’s attempt to deal with one of the most devastating man-made tragedies of the twentieth century – the Soviet Gulag.
 In contrast to literature, this subject has almost no presence in visual art produced during either the Soviet or post-Soviet period.
 When there were visual records, they largely came from those who passed through the Gulag.
 Whatever the reasons for this jarring lacuna, Russia did not have its own Anselm Kiefer, who could confront his country’s dark past in an artistically powerful way, although the Gulag destroyed several millions of innocent human lives.
 While addressing the subject cannot do enough justice to the atrocities, every attempt to do so is still necessary especially in light of the disturbing rise of Stalinist admirers in contemporary Russia.
 With its somewhat imperative and inviting title, Jari Silomaki’s project “Mind the Step” is one possible way to deal with the tragedy.
 In a personal and empathic way, Silomaki offers a reflection on the catastrophe from the perspective of the neighboring country, Finland, whose people also became victims of the events.
 The artist’s core performative gesture is rather minimalistic in character and symbolically unrealistic in scale: to make one step for each known or unnamed victim lying in mass graves, while visiting the original sites of the massacre.
 The Mind the Step builds on and significantly expands the artist’s previous project, series of photographs “We Are the Revolution” (2008–2013), which is now part of the KIASMA collection.
 The project will employ various documenting media, including video, photography, text and sound, and its different conceptual parts will be presented in Finland and Russia between 2018–2022. –Andrey Shabanov